 Domain #3: Business Model Value Chain

 Identifying the business model is essential to consistently being able to execute the business’ strategies, plans, resources, and goals.
-The type of business model used will depend on the business’ market & industry, product & service offerings, as well as competencies & abilities.
+The type of business model used depends on the business’ market and industry.
+It also depends on product and service offerings.
+Competencies and abilities are also a factor.
 These in turn inform the business and help it to pursue its goals within its target market and industry.

-The business is tasked with the need to identify, evaluate, and strengthen its key business areas that help deliver value across the business environment.
-The value chain will differ depending on market & industry but the following are often included when building a competitive pricing model: Marketing & Sales; Accounting; Human Resources; Production; Logistics; Research & Development; and IT Technologies.
-The amount of emphasis placed on any one of these domains/functional areas will depend on the business’ model and product/service offerings, etc.
+The business needs to identify its key areas.
+It must evaluate and strengthen these areas.
+They help deliver value across the business environment.
+The value chain will differ depending on market and industry.
+The following areas are often included when building a competitive pricing model.
+These include Marketing & Sales, Accounting, and Human Resources.
+They also cover Production, Logistics, Research & Development, and IT Technologies.
+The amount of emphasis varies for each domain.
+It depends on the business’ model and product or service offerings.

 Domain #4: Pricing Model